Emirates airline signs Formula One sponsorship deal

 Ecclestone said it would now be “the natural thing to do” for Emirates to take their Formula One involvement a step further and launch a motor racing team.

-Sheikh Ahmed, the uncle of the ruler of Dubai, said the airline’s total sports sponsorship now stood at 1 billion dirhams this year.
+Sheikh Ahmed, the uncle of the ruler of Dubai, said the airline’s total sports sponsorship now stood at 1 billion dirhams ($272.25 million) this year.

 In November, Emirates agreed a new $239 million sponsorship deal with Arsenal that extends its shirt partnership with the north London club to the end of the 2018/2019 season.
 Arsenal’s 60,000-seat home will also continue to be known as the Emirates Stadium until 2028.

 The Dubai carrier is one of a number of Middle Eastern airlines to back major European soccer clubs.
-Abu Dhabi’s Etihad Airways sponsors English champions Manchester City, while Barcelona will have the Qatar Airways name on their shirts for next season after long eschewing corporate branding.
-(Reporting by Praveen Menon; Writing by Amran Abocar; Editing by Tom Pfeiffer)
+Abu Dhabi’s Etihad Airways sponsors English champions Manchester City, while Barcelona will have the Qatar Airways name on their shirts for next season after long eschewing corporate branding. ($1 = 3.6730 UAE dirhams)

+Reporting by Praveen Menon; Writing by Amran Abocar; Editing by Tom Pfeiffer